 There are a few fruits that require less water.
 Apricots, Figs, Grapes, Pineapple Guavas, and Pomegranates require little additional watering once they are established.
 The other fruits and vegetables require regular watering through the summer.
 Some vegetables can get by with less water because they can be planted in the spring or fall when there is natural rainfall.
 Broccoli, cabbage, cauliflower, onions, peas and lettuce will grow well in cool weather.
 They can be planted as early as March.
 All but peas and lettuce can be planted as late as September.
 The cooler weather also encourages them to grow without going to seed (bolting).

 Soils in the Portland area may be sandy loam near rivers.
 Adding compost to sandy loam soil makes it hold more water and nutrients.
-However, Washington County is all heavy clay, which prevents roots from growing deep because of a lack of oxygen deep in the soil.
-Adding compost and sand or crushed rock will loosen clay soil and let oxygen penetrate deeper into soil.
+However, Washington County is mostly clay which prevents roots from growing deep because of a lack of oxygen deep in the soil.
+Adding compost and sand will loosen clay soil and let oxygen penetrate deeper into soil.
 Sand should be concrete sand, not river sand, because concrete sand has sharp edges which hold the sand grains farther apart.
-Quarter-ten crushed rock is better than sand.
 Pumice is even better, because it has air pockets which can hold moisture and nutrients.
 Profile Soil Conditioner is like a manufactured pumice.
 Potting soil which contains sand or pumice is a good soil amendment if a small amount is needed.
 Large amounts can be purchased by the truckload from landscape supply yards.
 Amendments should be dug or tilled into the top foot of soil.
 For more information on soil, see Improving Soil.

 Proper watering is necessary to encourage deep roots.
 Watering every day produces a shallow root system.
 This can cause tree roots to protrude above the lawn.
 Instead, water deeply to wet the entire root zone, then let the soil dry out before watering again.
 Deep watering flushes stale air from the soil.
 Then, fresh air and oxygen are drawn deeper into the soil as it dries to encourage deeper roots.
 Both clay soil and sandy loam require a half inch to wet the root zone of lawns and annuals, and an inch of water to wet the root zone of trees and shrubs.